 To this day, the castle is still owned by the Durdin-Robertson family.
 It is a private house that is open to the public for guided tours throughout June, July, August, and September.
 It is most certainly one of the most historically treasured castles in Ireland.
 Everyone who visits cannot help but admire the sheer beauty of it.

-You may enjoy reading about other Irish castles such as Carlow Castle.
+You may enjoy reading about other Irish castles such as Carlow Castle and Killeen Castle.

 Huntington Castle gardens